getsentry/sentry-docs/docs/clientdev/overview.rst

     The secret key which should be provided as part of the SDK configuration.

     .. note:: You should only pass the secret key if you're communicating via secure communication to the server.
-SDK-side behavior (such as JavaScript) should use CORS, and only pass the public key.
+Client-side behavior (such as JavaScript) should use CORS, and only pass the public key.

 A Working Example